 The Akshardham Temple in New Delhi, India is a great way to end a trip to India’s capital.
 The Temple is recognized for incorporating much of Hindu and Indian culture.
 The Hindu Temple was officially opened in 2005 and is most recognized for the Akshardham Mandir.
 The Mandir is the main structure of the temple and is intricately carved to displays dancers, deities and other ornamental pieces.
 While the majestic architecture and spirituality of the site is one of the reasons to visit the Temple another is the Sahajanand Darshan or the Hall of Values.
 The Hall of Values displays incidents in the life of revered Hindu follower, Swaminarayan, and shares his messages of peace, harmony and a devotion to God among other things.

-These 5 Must-Sees are a great way to experience the vast architecture, history, culture, and religion that the sites of New Delhi have to offer.
+These five must-see’s are a great way to experience the vast architecture, history, culture, and religion that the sites of New Delhi have to offer.
 You are sure to learn a lot from your visit to any of these sites.
 From their beauty to their meaning, the sites of New Delhi are sure to leave a lasting impression.